himalayas-base/himalayas-docs/docs/5_enrichment.md

 # Enrichment and FDR

 HiMaLAYAS performs one-sided hypergeometric enrichment for each cluster and categorical term.
-P-values are computed as P(X >= k), and multiple testing is controlled with Benjamini-Hochberg FDR.
+Multiple testing is controlled with Benjamini-Hochberg FDR.

 ## Signature